Stories of pharmacy automation

 The operating rooms, recovery ward, intensive care units and C-section rooms of Kaari Hospital are the first in Finland to begin using electronic eMED ICON automated dispensing cabinets.

-In addition to new buildings and renovations, the hospital has been modernized by automating its medicine supply system.
+In addition to new buildings and renovations, the hospital has been modernized by automating its pharmacy automation.

 The robot will change work especially on the wards that use large volumes of cefuroxime.
 Nurses will have more time available for nursing, and pharmacists can focus on supporting medicine supply in practice.